-- A. Seller shall perform work in a manner that provides safe working conditions and protects workers' health, minimizes potential risk, protects the public and the environment, prevents pollution, complies with applicable regulations, and continuously seeks opportunities to improve performance. - B. Seller shall comply with 10 CFR 851, Worker Safety and Health Program.
+A. Seller shall perform work in a manner that provides safe working conditions and protects workers' health, minimizes potential risk, protects the public and the environment, prevents pollution, complies with applicable regulations, and continuously seeks opportunities to improve performance.

+- B. Seller shall comply with 10 CFR 851, Worker Safety and Health Program.
 Seller and its lower tier subcontractors are subject to civil penalties for failure to comply with applicable 10 CFR 851, Worker Safety and Health Program requirements. - C. Seller shall establish and submit a written description of a medical program and provide the Company with Seller's principal medical provider.
 Seller shall provide a program under the direction of a licensed physician meeting the credentials required by 10 CFR 851 Appendix A.8(b) and personnel providing health services meeting the credentials required by 10 CFR 851 Appendix A.8(c).
 Seller's occupational medicine program contents will be based on Seller's scope of work and associated hazards. - D. The Company will perform periodic ES&H assessments.
 Seller shall provide timely, complete and open access to its safety process, files, records, etc., and participate in these assessments as requested.
-Corrective actions by Seller shall be taken in a timely manner if issues or deviations from requirements are identified. - 12.2 Integrated Safety Management (ISM) - A. Seller shall use ISM per Department of Energy Acquisition Regulation DEAR 970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution, to establish a systematic approach to incorporate ES&H requirements into all work.
+Corrective actions by Seller shall be taken in a timely manner if issues or deviations from requirements are identified.

+12.2 Integrated Safety Management (ISM)

+- A. Seller shall use ISM per Department of Energy Acquisition Regulation DEAR 970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution, to establish a systematic approach to incorporate ES&H requirements into all work.
 For the purpose of ISM, the term "safety" encompasses environmental protection, safety and health, and includes fire protection, pollution prevention, waste minimization, and resource conservation.
-ES&H management activities shall include the five (5) core functions. - 1.
-Define the Scope of Work. - 2.
-Analyze the Hazards and Risks. - 3.
-Develop and implement hazard controls. - 4.
-Perform work within the controls. - 5.
-Provide feedback and continuous improvement. - B. Seller shall incorporate the five (5) core ISM functions into Seller's ES&H Program and the Activity Hazards Analysis (AHA).
-The order of precedence of hazard controls is (1st) first and primary method of control is elimination of the hazard; (2nd) substitution of a less hazardous processes, materials, or equipment; (3rd) to use engineering controls to place a barrier between the worker and the hazard that is not dependent on the worker for effective implementation; (4th) to use administrative controls to place a barrier between the worker and the hazard that is dependent on the worker for effective implementation; and lastly, (5th) use of personal protective equipment (PPE) considered only if other control methods are not feasible. - 12.3 Clean Water Compliance
+ES&H management activities shall include the five (5) core functions.

+- 1. Define the Scope of Work.

+- 2. Analyze the Hazards and Risks.

+- 3. Develop and implement hazard controls.

+- 4. Perform work within the controls.

+- 5. Provide feedback and continuous improvement.

+- B. Seller shall incorporate the five (5) core ISM functions into Seller's ES&H Program and the Activity Hazards Analysis (AHA).
+The order of precedence of hazard controls is (1) substituting less hazardous processes, materials, or equipment; (2) engineering controls; (3) administrative controls; and (4) personal protective equipment (PPE).

+12.3 Clean Water Compliance